yvien226/yvien226.github.io/index.md

 ### Machine Learning
 * * *
-Below are a list of projects that I tackled using Python.
+Below are a list of Data Science/Machine Learning projects that I tackled using Python.
 Click on the [LINK] to view it.
 * **Kaggle Projects:**
   - **Recruit Restaurant Forecasting Vistor:**  [[LINK]](https://github.com/yvien226/Useful-Python-Scripts/tree/master/Kaggle/Recruit%20Restaurant%20Visitor%20Forecasting) I was given 3-5 days to work on this case study and the goal is to predict the number of visitors of each restaurants in Japan for future dates.
+The link contains data analysis and prediction scripts.

 ### Data Visualisation
 * * *